 AROM CONSULTING – Case study on customer acquisition via LinkedIn

-AROM IT & Cloud Services was a Swiss company on stand-by for a more or less long period.
+AROM IT & Cloud Services was a Swiss company on standby for a more or less long period.

 Left with a completely empty client portfolio, ADTEK (owner of AROM) contacted our company in order to acquire a significant number of clients in order to rebuild the company.